-Vivian Liao is a wildly successful innovator to rival Steve Jobs or Elon Musk, prone to radical thinking, quick decision-making, and reckless action.
+Vivian Liao is a wildly successful innovator, prone to radical thinking, quick decision-making, and reckless action.
 On the eve of her greatest achievement, she tries to outrun people who are trying to steal her success.

 In the chilly darkness of a Boston server farm, Viv sets her ultimate plan into motion.
 A terrifying instant later, Vivian Liao is catapulted through space and time to a far future where she confronts a destiny stranger and more deadly than she could ever imagine.

 The end of time is ruled by an ancient, powerful Empress who blesses or blasts entire planets with a single thought.
 Rebellion is literally impossible to consider—until Vivian Liao arrives.
 Trapped between the Pride—a ravening horde of sentient machines—and a fanatical sect of warrior monks who call themselves the Mirrorfaith, Viv must rally a strange group of allies to confront the Empress and find a way back to the world and life she left behind.